SaaS Compliance

 Cons

-• Limited specific payroll compliance details in excerpts
+• Limited specific detail on Indian payroll and statutory compliance in the provided excerpts.

-• No explicit mention of F&F timeline adherence
+• No direct mention of Kerala-specific compliance needs.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.